soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "tooltipText" : "Any text will be accepted as an application ID" }) %>
 ```
-soa.cm.requiredUrlTextBoxFormRow
+soa.cm.requiredUrlTextBoxFormRow<br/>
-•   `requiredUrlTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
+* `requiredUrlTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
 It is enclosed in a paragraph.
 The field is required to be a URL and must be filled out.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.requiredUrlTextBoxFormRow({
 "name" : "ApplicationVersionWebsiteAddress",